Riaan-jansen/Probe-Video-Processing/README.md

    Place your input `.mp4` files in the `data/input` directory.

 4. **Run the Analysis**
-   Open the Jupyter notebook `src/video_processing.ipynb` and run the cells to process the videos.
+   Open the Jupyter notebook `video_processing.ipynb` and run the cells to process the videos.

 5. **Output Data**
    The processed output videos will be saved in the `data/output` directory.